BIOGRAPHY

 Ektoras has worked, among others, with orchestras including the Münchener Rundfunkorchester, the SWR Symphony Orchestra, the Badische Staatskapelle Karlsruhe, MusicAeterna Orchestra and Choir, the Athens and Thessaloniki State Orchestra, the Vorarlberger Symphony Orchestra (AUT) and the Lucern Festival Strings (CHE).

 Next to his conducting activities Ektoras Tartanis puts a lot of emphasis on composing and his music gains increasingly attention of a wider audience.
-His first CD „Mystic Encounters“ with his own chamber music was released in June 2024.
+His first CD „Mystic Encounters“ with his own chamber music was released in June 2024 and his second will be released in Winter 2025.

 He deepened his conducting studies at the Royal Northern College of Music in Manchester with Clark Rundell and Mark Heron and at the Anton Bruckner Conservatoire in Linz with Ingo Ingensand, where he graduated with honours.
 He rounded out his academic studies by masterclasses with conductors such as Bernard Haitink, Sir Mark Elder, Juanjo Mena, Lothar Zagrozek and Mark Shanahan.